nearwood/eclipsed/README.md

 * influence x number of colones for I influence
 * colonize 1-3 (decolonize as well)
 * form diplomacy with x players (as boards permit)
+* trade s/m/e to m/e;s/e;s/m

-1st approx. at 270,000,000 possible moves per action Looks like you aren't going to be able to simulate more than a few moves, space limited?
+1st approx. at 270,000,000 possible moves per player ~200 bytes per state,  50GB plus some rising costs per player Looks like you aren't going to be able to simulate more than a few moves, space limited.

 ### each player can do actions:
 * build, upgrade, research, explore, move, influence, colonize, diplomacy